ASMRoyal/Observious/README.md

 # Observious
 Observious is a Cracked Game Installer
+Download free cracked apps in the launcher.

-- Note
+## Note
 ```
 this app isn´t finished yet. im going to work on it later
 ```

-Download free cracked apps in the launcher.

 ## Pictures